A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational radiation: Acknowledgements

 \section{Acknowledgements}

-I would like to thank J\"urgen Renn and the Max Planck Institute for the History of Science for support offered me as a Visiting Scholar, the European Physical Journal H for its support of my Warsaw visit with Andrzej Trautman, and of course Andrzej himself for his patient and generous responses to my queries.
-A profound thanks also to Joanna Robinson for granting me access to her husband's literature files.
-Finally, I would like to dedicate this essay to my sorely missed associates and dear friends at the University of Texas at Dallas - Istvan Ozsv\'ath, Wolfgang Rindler, and Ivor Robinson.
+Salisbury would like to thank both Juergen Renn of the Max Planck Institute for the History of Science and Dennis Lehmkuhl at the University of Bonn for support offered him as a visiting scholar.
+He thanks also the European Physical Journal H for its support of his Warsaw visit with Andrzej Trautman, and of course Andrzej himself for his patient and generous responses to his queries.
+In addition he extends profound thanks to Joanna Robinson for granting him access to her husband's literature files.
+Finally, Salisbury would like to dedicate this essay to his sorely missed associates and dear friends at the University of Texas at Dallas - Istvan Ozsv\'ath, Wolfgang Rindler, and Ivor Robinson.